Steven Foster Night

 Governor Malibu is the first newcomer to the Triple Crown in the analysis, having won the Federico Tesio and then finished a close second in the Peter Pan.
 This qualifies as a sharp prep inside 4 weeks, as well as a sharp race over the Belmont track. he also stalks the pace which is preferred here.
 He has not run a 100 figure, fails on dosage, and skipped the first two legs of the Triple Crown.

-The next three horses tied in the points.
+The next four horses tied in the points.

 Brody's Cause won the Blue Grass Stakes then disappointed in 7th in the Kentucky Derby before skipping the Preakness, clearly not a sharp prep and 5 weeks out.
 He has never run a 100 BRIS figure, has never run at Belmont Park, and likes to rally from off the pace.
 He does qualify on dosage and number of starts.

 Cherry Wine comes to Belmont Park off a second place finish in the Preakness, nosing out Derby winner Exaggerator at the line.
 This qualifies as a sharp prep 3 weeks out, where he also earned a 100 BRIS figure.
 He does not qualify on dosage, has never raced at Belmont Park, and rallies from well off the pace.